 Every year, as the Atlantic hurricane season approaches many businesses have a nagging realization that they are at risk due to a catastrophic “Black Swan ” event.
 Black Swan events are a constant source of risk in states like Florida where many communities are subject to disruption due to coastal storms.
 This risk is particularly acute for businesses that depend on the storage of on-line data if there is a chance their critical data could become lost or corrupted.
 But the threat from Black Swan events isn’t limited to Florida, nor is it limited to large scale disruptive events like hurricanes.The black swan theory or theory of black swan events describes a disruptive event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.
 The term is based on an ancient saying which presumed black swans did not exist, but the saying was rewritten after black swans were discovered in the wild.
 Consider the following scenario…

 “We tend to think of disasters in terms of the attacks on the World Trade Center, Hurricane Katrina, or other mega events.
 Sometimes, however, less notable events occur that can have a catastrophic effect on a business.
 In February 1981, an electrical fire in the basement of the State Office Building in Binghamton, New York, spread throughout the basement of the building setting fire to a transformer containing over a thousand gallons of toxin-laden oil.
 Originally thought to be PCBs, the toxins were soon determined to contain dioxin and dibenzofuran, two of the most dangerous chemicals ever created.
 The fire was smoky and quickly filled the 18-story building with smoke.
 As the transformer burned, the soot entered the buildings ventilation shafts and quickly spread toxic soot throughout the building.
 The building was so badly contaminated that it took 13 years and over $47 million to clean before the building could be reentered or used.
 Because of the nature of the fire, the building and its contents, including all paper records, computers, and personal effects of the people who worked there, were not recoverable.
-This type of event would be irrecoverable for many businesses.” – fashion stype, Published McGraw Hill
+This type of event would be irrecoverable for many businesses.” – fashion stype, Published by McGraw Hill

 What affect would a catastrophic hurricane that affected an entire region or a localized disruptive event like a fire have on the operation of your business?
 Could you survive that kind of interruption or loss?
 As the dependence on on-line data has grown in virtually every type of business, so has the risk that loss of their data could disrupt the operation of the business and even result in its complete failure.
 In response to these threats, there has been an evolution in the approaches used to mitigate these risks as the volume of on-line data has continued to grow.
-Originally, the concept of Disaster Recovery (DR) emerged as a mitigation strategy that focused on the recovery of critical data after a disruptive event giving the business the ability to restore disrupted IT operations.
+Originally, the concept of Disaster Recovery (DR) emerged as a mitigation strategy that focused on the recovery of critical data after a disruptive event by giving the business the ability to restore disrupted IT operations.